An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Results and Discussion

+The proposed algorithm has been tested in the simulation model. \Cref{fig:fig2}a shows the comparison of fitness score enhancement with different weighting factors varying from 0\% to 100\% for focusing the light tightly at a spot.
+Results are compared between the proposed WMA-GA and the standard GA in the simulations and experiments.
+It shows that the WMA-GA performed exceptionally good in terms of contrast enhancement and convergence speed compared to the standard GA.

+The proposed algorithm has been studied extensively for the impact of various experimental conditions, such as different noise levels, mutation rates, scattering effects and input modes.
+Detailed studies of the proposed algorithm under various conditions have been provided in Figures S2--S8 of the Supporting Information.
+Based on these statistical analyses, we have obtained an optimized weighting factor (W) supported by the statistical estimate from 40 cycles.
+(Please see \Cref{fig:fig2}b).

-The proposed algorithm was tested in a simulation model where different conditions and parameters are incorporated to mimic the experiment. \autoref{fig:fig2} shows the comparison of fitness score enhancement with different weighting factors from $0\%$ to $100\%$ for focusing light tightly at a single spot.
-A general trend was observed that a lower weighting percentage results in more enhancement of the fitness function which was chosen to be the peak-to-background ratio (PBR).
-It shows that the standard GA performed poorly in terms of contrast enhancement.
-The best performing weighting percentage was lying between $0\%$ and $25\%$, where the fitness score shows oscillation in nature around the maxima. \autoref{fig:fig3} shows the comparison of fitness function improvement over the progress of iterations for focusing a single spot with different weighting factors $W = [0, \, 4, \, 8, \, 12, \, 14, \, 16, \, 20, \, 30, \, 50, \, 70, \, 90]\%$ and $W = 100\%$, where $W = 100\%$ represents the standard GA.
-With $W = 14\%$ the algorithm focused the light into a single spot the most tightly and converged approximately after 600 iterations with a fitness score of 1000.
-On the other hand, the standard GA progressed extremely slowly and reached a fitness score below 140 which was around $746\%$ less than WMA-GA.
-Similar results were observed for focusing light at two spots (\autoref{fig:fig4}) where the weighting factor $W = 8\%$ performed better than the standard GA in both enhancement and fitness score.
-For focusing two spots, WMA-GA with $W=8\%$ achieved up to $813\%$ higher enhancement in just $600$ iterations compared to the standard GA. \autoref{fig:fig5} shows the initial intensity, the final focused single spot, and the dual spot images obtained with WMA-GA and Standard GA.
-Amongst both the cases, the proposed WMA-GA shows better background suppression and contrast enhancement in lesser number of iterations.
-The standard GA performed poorly for focusing light at both single spot and two spots cases where peak-to-background ratio does not improve even after 1000 iterations.
+The range of `W's with the best fitness value of the cost function has been observed between 0\% and 25\% with an average value of 10.4\%, where the standard deviation of the mean value of W was found to be 5.8. \Cref{fig:fig3} shows the progress of fitness scores against iterations for developing a light spot at the target location.
+The proposed WMA-GA has focused the light more tightly into a spot and converged approximately after 600 iterations with a fitness score of 1000.
+On the other hand, the standard GA progressed extremely slowly to a fitness score of less than 140, which was around $746\%$ less than WMA-GA. \Cref{fig:fig4} shows the initial intensity and the final focused spot images obtained with WMA-GA and standard GA in the simulation.
+The proposed WMA-GA has shown better background suppression and contrast advancement in a lesser number of iterations.
+The standard GA has performed poorly in focusing the light spot where the peak-to-background ratio did not advance even after 1000 iterations.

-\subsubsection{Fitness function and its impact on structuring light through scattering media}
+\subsubsection{Fitness Function and Its Impact on Structuring Light Through Scattering Media}